Are you looking for the best swaddle blankets for your baby? Comforting a newborn baby can be daunting for new parents.

 This type is a simple receiving blanket with features suitable for swaddling.
-This type is not shaped and without fastening so you need to know how to wrap baby properly.
-If you don’t know the technique baby can wriggly free easily.
-Hip displacement is more likely with a blanket style if baby is wrapped too tight.
+This type is not shaped, and without fastening, so you need to know how to wrap your baby properly.
+If you don’t know the technique baby can wriggle free easily.
+Hip displacement is more likely with a blanket style if you wrap your baby too tight.
 Blankets tend to be more lightweight, prevent overheating and are adjustable to grow with baby and position baby’s arms to how they like them.

 Wrap style swaddles are designed for ease of use.
 They contour to babies shape and have easy fastening to keep baby secure.
-Various styles are available for baby’s preferred arm position and most will allow for hip flexion.
-It’s much easier for a baby to overheat in a blanket or for baby to slip under the fabric if an incorrect size is used.
+Various styles are available for baby’s preferred arm position, and most will allow for hip flexion.
+It’s much easier for a baby to overheat in a blanket or for baby to slip under the fabric if you use the wrong size.